 What is Healthy Smiles Ontario?

-Healthy Smiles Ontario (HSO) is a government-funded dental program for children and youth up to 17 years old from low-income families in Ontario.
+Healthy Smiles Ontario (HSO) is a free government dental program for children and youth up to 17 years old in Ontario from low-income families.
 Managed by the Ontario Ministry of Health, its goal is to ensure all children have healthy teeth and gums.

-Unlike private dental insurance, HSO covers all eligible dental services for families at no cost, with no monthly premiums or hidden fees.
+Unlike private dental insurance, HSO covers all eligible dental services for families with no monthly premiums or hidden fees.

 What Dental Services are Covered in the Healthy Smiles Ontario?

-The HSO program provides comprehensive preventive, routine, and emergency assistance.
+Healthy Smiles Ontario covers most basic and emergency dental services for kids, including check-ups, X-rays, cleanings, fillings, root canals, and extractions.
 However, the exact services a child needs during their check-up will be decided by a qualified dentist.

 This is the list of oral health services covered by Healthy Smiles Ontario: